nirajrajgor/tree-data-structure/README.md

 ### Available Script

-In the project directory, you can run `npm install` to installs jest testing library as dependancies.
+In the project directory, you can run `npm install` to install jest testing library as dependancies.

 Run `npm run test` command to run the automated test cases.